manuerwin/joplin-plugin-replace-resources/README.md

 ___CAUTION___ There has been a report of problems processing a very large number of replacement files (8000+), please backup your Joplin data (for example; by using the easy export option), then perform a small test to make sure all works ok for you.
 Suggest not touching Joplin notes/resources while the replacement is happening.
 Also take note of how source files can be named below.

 ### <a name='StepOne-deletingresourcesandsyncing'></a>Step One - deleting resources and sync'ing
-Put your source files into the files path that you entered/choose in settings.
+Copy your source files into the files path that you entered/choose in settings.
 Your source files can be named in two ways:
 1) the same filename as shown in your notes (for example, music.m3u)
 2) the id of the resource (for example, b8bf831c8d804f6d8e5ab13ae12de595.jpg)